apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 # Incremental Adoption

-Learn how you can introduce Swift currency features into your project incrementally.
+Learn how you can introduce Swift concurrency features into your project incrementally.

-The Swift 6 language mode must be explicitly enabled for existing projects.
+Migrating projects towards the Swift 6 language mode is usually done in stages.
-However, enabling the mode is just the first part of the migration process.
-It could take many changes, across different modules to complete.
-To make this practical, these changes can be made _incrementally_.
+In fact, many projects began the process before Swift 6 was even available.
+You can continue to introduce concurrency features _gradually_, addressing any problems that come up along the way.
-This allows you to progress without disrupting the entire project.
+This allows you to make incremental progress without disrupting the entire project.

 Swift includes a number of language features and standard library APIs to help make incremental adoption easier.